 7. Bonds are secured but not insured.
 This means that you do not have absolute safety.
 In case a bond goes unpaid, you only have rights over the assets submitted as collateral.

-So, if you seek an investment option that is secure and gives assured returns, a fixed deposit is a fool proof investment option.
-No matter which type of fixed deposit you choose, you are certain that it is free from market fluctuations.
-Moreover, while FDs provide you interest gains of up to 8.10%, investment bonds only provide interest up to 7.76%.
+So, if you seek an investment option that is secure and gives assured returns, a fixed deposit is an ideal investment option.
+No matter which type of fixed deposit you choose, you can expect assured returns, without any impact of market forces.

-If this list of features and benefits has you leaning towards an FD, explore Bajaj Finance's FD (Fixed Deposits).
-They offer an excellent rate of interest along with an easy and convenient application process.
-Additionally, it gives you the option to invest as little as Rs.25, 000.
+You can also look for a suite of different benefits of investing in Bajaj Finance FD (Fixed Deposits).
+Get excellent rate of interest along with an easy and convenient application process.
+Additionally, you can start investing with just Rs.25, 000.